divanvisagie/chat-gipitty/README.md

 # Chat Gipity
 [![crates.io](https://img.shields.io/crates/v/cgip.svg)](https://crates.io/crates/cgip)

 Chat gipity is a command line client for ChatGPT.
-It allows you to chat with the GPT-4 model in a terminal and even pipe output into it.
+It allows you to chat with your chosen model of ChatGPT in a terminal and even pipe output into it.
+The default model is GPT-4.

 For example, say you wanted to debug your rust program that doesnt compile and want ChatGPT to explain it, you can pipe the output through chat-gipityto help you